soulcetice/repos/WindowsFormsApp1/NCM_Downloader/bin/Debug/NCM_Downloader_readme.txt

 					- automatically opening the remote desktop sessions for the RT to be started for each client IMPORTANT!
 It needs the IPS & station names to be in the same order as they appear in the NCM Manager
 	****************************************************************************************************************************
-	Client start index field:
-		Required for finding the correct tree items to download to.
-		D01
-		S01
-		C01
-		C02
-		In this case, input 3 in this field.
 ************************************************************************************************************************************
 OPTIONAL FIELDS
 	****************************************************************************************************************************